SPLAB was founded in Auburn, Washington, December 14, 1993.

-The SPLAB mission is to promote spokenword performance, develop the audience for poetry, develop resources to support poetry, to do public outreach, and build community through shared experience of the spoken and written word.
+The SPLAB mission is to present poetry events, develop the audience and resources to support poetry, lead a bioregional cultural investigation using poetics, poetry festivals, publications and education as main methodologies and build bioregional community through shared experience of the spoken and written word.

 Our Vision and Values: Building the Community

 SPLAB is driven by a vision of community.